|Reservation Info||Available Tests|

 Students needing to take University, department, or course-required assessments such as the MREST can come in during normal hours without an appointment.

-Faculty members with limited class time (i.e. online courses, limited-credit courses, etc) may request exams be proctored by the lab staff by sending testing instructions, valid date, and rosters.
+Faculty members with limited class time (i.e. online courses, limited-credit courses, etc) may request exams be proctored by the lab staff by submitting a reservation request.
 Please note that tests must be delivered through Blackboard, Canvas or Respondus.
 Paper tests cannot be administered as we do not have the means to deliver completed exams to faculty.

 If you need additional assistance, please contact email@example.com.